 One of Lemonade’s strong points is that it’s super easy to get a price quote.
 I just clicked “Check Our Prices” on the company’s website and worked through a simple questionnaire.

 Make sure to review the coverage that Lemonade is offering you.
 Making one or two simple changes to the coverage amounts can change your premiums significantly.
-If you’re not careful, it’s easy to breeze past this portion of their quote wizard.
+If you’re not careful, it’s easy to breeze past this part of the quote wizard.

 Check out the difference in this monthly premium for renters insurance when I changed my personal property coverage from $30,000 to $10,000 (top right inside the pink box):

 Once you get to this point, Lemonade asks for your payment information.
-You can accept coverage that quickly, so be sure to spend all the time you need comparing rates and coverage amounts.
+You can accept coverage that quickly, so be sure to take all the time you need comparing rates and coverage amounts.